 MAP.
 The free, interactive Maritime Museum is a fun place to learn about the region’s nautical past.
 With designated educational play areas for young kids and interesting visual displays for adults, the Greenwich Maritime Museum is entertaining for people of all ages.

 The modern Maritime Museum displays historic boats that were used in the area.
 Walls are covered with old wooden figureheads (which were used as decoration for the front of ships) and fascinating maps of the world.
 The accompanying information provides interesting facts and more Maritime Museum info.

 Pro Tip: Do you plan to visit Greenwich, London as a family?
 The Maritime Museum is one of the top free things to do in Greenwich for kids.

 #3 Enjoy the Green Expanse of Greenwich Park

 MAP.
 Adjacent to the Maritime Museum is Greenwich Park, a wide park with open lawns, shady trees, benches and crisscrossing paths that lead up the hillside.
 The expansive green space is open to the public and free to visit.

 Pro Tip: Wondering what to do in Greenwich, London for lunch?
-Pick up some delicious fare from the market and have a picnic in the park!
+Pick up some delicious fare from the Greenwich Market and have a picnic in the park!

-Head for the Stars at the Royal Observatory
+#4 Reach for the Stars at the Royal Observatory Greenwich

 MAP.
 The Royal Observatory is one of the top places to visit in Greenwich.
 The entire complex is dedicated to astronomy and the navigational Prime Meridian, which marks the 0 Longitude Line that runs north-south and symbolically divides the world into two hemispheres.